RyyAn13/nvim-config/README.md

+**RyyAn___13 neo vim config!!!**

+My nvim configs is focused in Roblox enviroment development, then only expect luau-LSP, rojo configurations, some visual stuff and some keymappings which i like :)

+[Default nvchad messages below]

 **This repo is supposed to used as config by NvChad users!**

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.